 Stops on our Belgian chocolate tour

-I’m a little ashamed to admit that before I took this tour, I thought Leonidas was the good stuff.
-However, it's still quite tasty—and it’s fitting to start off the tour with the most famous Belgian chocolatier, known for popularizing chocolate for the masses.
+I’m a little ashamed to admit that before this chocolate tour, I thought that Leonidas was the good stuff.
+It’s still quite tasty—and it’s fitting to start off a self-guided chocolate tour with the most famous Belgian chocolatier, known for popularizing chocolate for the masses.

 This pharmacist turned chocolatier was the first to display chocolate in an elevated way.
 The original shop in the Royal Galleries was one of my favorite places to visit in Brussels.
 The shop is decorated like an old pharmacy although over the years, Neuhaus (a Swiss immigrant) and his family have experimented with yearly varieties that vary considerably.